FAQ Center

 What are the three License Classes in Australia?

 There are three classes of Amateur license; Foundation, Standard and Advanced with examinations of increasing difficulty.
-The syllabus for all these licenses is readily available from the AMC, and members of the Society are available to assist students achieve their goals.
+The syllabus for all these licenses is readily available from the ACMA, and members of the Society are available to assist students achieve their goals.

 The time taken for a training course at entry level (Foundation License) is typically around 12 hours and the requirements are not onerous.